hcts-hra/heidenc/content/bibliography.md

 ### 1880

-*Fuguo ce* 富國策, translated by Wang Fengcao 王鳳藻, preface by Yang Chongli 陽崇禮,with a user's guide, *fanli*, by W. A. P. Martin (Ding Weiliang 丁韙良).
+*Fuguo ce* 富國策, translated by Wang Fengcao 王鳳藻, preface by Yang Chongli 陽崇禮, with a user's guide, *fanli*, by W. A. P. Martin (Ding Weiliang 丁韙良).
 Peking: Tongwenguan, 1880, 光緒 6, juzhenban metal font print.
 Many Chinese reprints by different publishers.
-This is a translation of Henry Fawcett (1833-1884), *Manual of Political Economy*, originally London: Macmillan, 1863, many reprints with revisions and enlargements into the early 20^th^ century.
-It is most likely from the 5^th^ edition, London: Macmillan, 1876.
+This is a translation of Henry Fawcett (1833-1884), *Manual of Political Economy*, originally London: Macmillan, 1863, many reprints with revisions and enlargements into the early 20th century.
+It is most likely from the 5th edition, London: Macmillan, 1876.

 Availability: [Copy from Harvard Yenching Library](https://id.lib.harvard.edu/alma/990075781070203941/catalog); Scan *Fuguo ce* in HEIDENC.
 Scan of Fawcett, *Manual*, 5th edition 1876 as book in Heidelberg database.
 Book edition in library..